dbsoft/dwindows/readme.txt

     don't always match the handles saved during window creation.
 Added support for dw_window_set_font() with a NULL font parameter.
     This resets the font used on the widget to the default font.
+Added a new constant DW_SIZE_AUTO to pass to box packing functions.
+Added a new constant DW_DIR_SEPARATOR which is char that defines
+    the path directory separator on the running platform.
+Changed the entrypoint to be dwmain() instead of main().
+    This allows special handling of the entrypoint on systems requiring it such as: Windows, iOS and Android.
+    As such Windows ports no longer require winmain.c.
 Changed dw_timer_connnect() and dw_timer_disconnect() to use HTIMER.
     This allows newer ports to use object handles that won't fit in what had been an integer reference.
 OS/2 will use its native HTIMER and other existing platforms will continue to use "int" for compatibility.
 Other platforms may change in the future.
+Changed dw_exec() with DW_EXEC_CON will now open the Terminal.app
+    instead of attempting to launch an xterm on Mac.
 Fixed GTK warnings on GTK3 caused by using Pango style font syntax.
 Fixed GTK3 leaks when setting fonts or colors on a widget repeatedly.
 Fixed incorrect reporting of word wrap support on Windows.